Painted Floor Idea

 Prepping your floors

 I used tsp to clean my floors.
 I don’t think I used this the first time I painted my floors but it’s better to be safe then sorry.
 It removes all oils and residue.
 I washed my floors once with this and once with just plain water.
 Don’t forget to let your floor dry completely before primering.
-Preferably overnight.
+Preferably overnight that’s what I did.
+You can get tsp here.

 Here’s what you’ll need Primer